jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 478 Purpose of Teaching Council
 The purpose of the Teaching Council is to ensure safe and high-quality leadership, teaching, and learning for children and young people in early childhood, primary, secondary, and senior secondary schooling in English-medium and Māori-medium settings through raising the status of the profession.

-### 479 Functions of Teaching Council
+### 479 Functions and powers of Teaching Council
-(1) The functions of the Teaching Council are as follows:
+(1) The functions that the Teaching Council must perform are as follows:
-  (a) to provide leadership to teachers and direction for the education profession:
+  (a) to provide direction for teachers:
-  (b) to enhance the status of teachers and education leaders:
+  (b) to enhance the status of teachers:
-  (c) to identify and disseminate best practice in teaching and leadership and foster the education profession’s continued development in light of research and evidence of changes in society and technology:
+  (c) to identify and disseminate best practice in teaching and foster the teaching profession’s continued development in light of research and evidence of changes in society and technology:
   (d) to carry out the functions under Schedule 3 relating to teacher registration:
   (e) to establish and maintain any criteria for teacher registration under Schedule 3 that the Teaching Council considers necessary or desirable:
   (f) to review, at any time, the criteria for teacher registration established under paragraph (e) and, after consulting the Minister,—